 Greeting and language selection.
 Offer language options upfront.
 In multilingual markets, this single step determines whether customers engage or abandon.

 FAQ handling.
 Product information, business hours, location, return policies.
-These are the queries that eat your team’s time but don’t need human judgment.
+These queries eat your team’s time but don’t need human judgment.

 Lead qualification.
-Ask two or three questions to identify what the customer needs and route them to the right next step — a product page, a sales rep, or an automated response.
+Ask two or three questions to identify what the customer needs, then route them to the right next step — a product page, a sales rep, or an automated response.

 Order status and tracking.
-Connect to your order management system so the chatbot can pull real-time status without a human lookup.
+Connect to your order management system so the chatbot pulls real-time status without a human lookup.

 Appointment or callback booking.
 Let customers self-schedule instead of waiting for a reply.